udacity/P1_Facial_Keypoints/README.md

 | Criteria       		|     Meets Specifications	        			            |
 |:---------------------:|:---------------------------------------------------------:|
 | Predict and display the keypoints on each detected face. | After face detection with a Haar cascade and face pre-processing, apply your trained model to each detected face, and display the predicted keypoints on each face in the image. |

+LICENSE: This project is licensed under the terms of the MIT license.